HOME Tokyo and Surroundings Tokyo Akihabara Why Does Your Lost Wallet Get Returned? Here's What to Do If You Lose Something in Japan

 Reason 3: Japanese People Have a Moral View Cultivated through Education

-The Japanese honorable culture of delivering lost items to the police probably has some connection to Japanese people’s moral education that has been practiced in local communities and schools.
-In Japan there are lost and found counters in various places such as schools, stations, airports, public facilities, and shopping malls.
-It is common practice for people who have found an item or lost an item to head to these counters.
-In elementary schools, items that are delivered to these lost and found area will be periodically announced in the school.
-This has given many children experience that lost items will have a high possibility to be returned.
-For this reason many people think it is “normal” to deliver lost items to the police or set locations.
+The Japanese tradition of turning lost items into the police is likely rooted in the moral education that is ingrained in local communities and schools.
+In Japan, there are lost and found counters at various locations such as schools, train stations, airports, public facilities, and shopping malls.
+It is a common practice for people who find or lose items to go to these counters.
+In elementary schools, lost items that are turned in are periodically announced, which teaches children from a young age that lost items have a high chance of being returned.
+This reinforces the belief that it is "normal" to hand over lost items to the police or designated locations.

 Reason 4: Ancient Way of Thinking of “Divine Punishment”